SolarArbiter/SolarArbiter.github.io/usecases.md

 - Forecast runs are issued at a regular interval (e.g., every 6 hours).
 - User can upload multiple forecast runs.
 Each forecast run must be:
   - A time series of uniform forecast intervals, duration, and value type (e.g. 5 minute interval, interval average forecasts through 24 hours from the start time)
-- Issued at a regular interval (e.g. every 6 hours).
 - User can define forecast evaluation intervals, horizons, and temporal averaging.